becodeorg/BXL-Hopper-4b/README.md

-# {STARTUP_NAME - eg. Ghent Verou 3}
+# Brussels - Hopper 5 - 2023/24

 This repo is your go-to place for all information on your activities at BeCode: briefings, tutorials, etc.
 Clone it on your computer and `git pull` regularly in order to fetch the latest updates made by your coaches.

 ## ➡️ What's coming

-{UPDATE_ACCORDINGLY 👇}

 ### 🌱 The field

+- IDE & terminal: your tools of trade
+- Git and Kanban: working in development teams
 - HTML: usage & semantics
-- CSS: styling, preprocessors and frameworks
+- CSS: styling, preprocessors (SASS) and frameworks (Bootstrap and Tailwind)
-- Git: working in development teams
-- IDE & terminal: your tools of trade

 ### 🏕️ The hill

 - Programming concepts & logic
 - JavaScript (JS): adding interactivity and connecting to external services
+- API, Databases
+- Node.js - Express

 ### ⛰️ The mountain